IamLena/pixelkit/README.md

 In Linux, the current user may not have access to serial ports and a "Permission Denied" error will appear.
 On most Linux distributions, the solution is to add the user to the dialout group with a command like sudo usermod -a -G dialout <USERNAME>.
 Check your Linux distribution's documentation for more information.

-By blacklisting it in /etc/modprobe.d/ SO MY PROBE FUNCTION WORKS WITH ARDRUINO
+By blacklisting it in /etc/modprobe.d/ SO MY PROBE FUNCTION WORKS WITH ARDRUINO  cdc_acm

 cd /sys/bus/usb/devices
 ls -al